 Do Cats Hold Grudges?
 It is s a great question, and people try to make it all about science.
 Well, for sure, there is some science behind it.
-However, I have observed my cats and researched it, and I can give a comprehensive answer to the cat’s grudges.
+However, cats are living beings and have emotional responses to what is happening to them.

-Cats can hold “grudges” with owners when they think they did something wrong, scientifically we can say they associate smells and pain to a specific person or environment, so they stay away.
-However, it is possible to see some emotional aspects with cats and animals in general, displaying emphatic behaviors and affections.
-After all, they are living beings.
+Cats can hold “grudges” against owners when they think they did something wrong.
+Scientifically we can say they associate smells and pain with a specific person or environment, staying away.
+So it can be considered a grudge when cats avoid their owners, although it is mostly fear.

 Let’s examine the subject.